 Substitutions & Variations

 - Add tendon or honeycomb tripe if you like extra chewiness in your Instant Pot Vietnamese Beef Stew.
 Just be sure to rinse it in a bowl with salt, and clean and prepare it properly before adding it to the soup.
+Since it takes longer to cook, I recommend cooking it separately.

 - If you prefer to use a pre-made Bò Kho seasoning packet, use 1 tablespoon to replace the Chinese 5 spice and paprika.

-👩🏻🍳 How To Make Instant Pot Bò Kho
+👩🏻🍳 How To Make Bò Kho Instant Pot

 STEP TWO: Next, make the marinade for Instant Pot Bò Kho.
 To the same bowl, whisk together shallot, garlic, Chinese 5 spice, paprika, fish sauce, ketchup, salt, and pepper.
+Mix until a paste forms.

 STEP FOUR: Once the beef is done marinading, turn on Sauté (Normal) mode and add a splash of oil.
 When it reads "Hot", add the onion and cook for 1 minute.